stronnag/mwptools/src/samples/dbg-tool/README.md

 ### Development Cycle

-During a typical build / flash / debug cycle, it will be necessary to quit `dbg-tool` in order to flash new firmware to the FC, and then re-invoke `dbg-tool` to see `MSP_DEBUG` messages.
+During a typical build / flash / debug cycle, it will be necessary to quit `dbg-tool` in order to flash new firmware to the FC, and then re-invoke `dbg-tool` to see `MSP_DEBUGMSG` messages.
 If it required to see messages from early in the boot cycle, using `dbg-tool`'s `reboot` key command (`r` / `R`) will maximise the chances of catching message from early in the FC boot process.

 ## Example output